mdn/content/files/en-us/web/api/storage_api/storage_quotas_and_eviction_criteria/index.md

 #### Chrome and Chromium-based browsers

-In browsers based on the [Chromium open-source project](https://www.chromium.org/Home/), including Chrome and Edge, an origin can store up to 60% of the total disk space.
+In browsers based on the [Chromium open-source project](https://www.chromium.org/Home/), including Chrome and Edge, an origin can store up to 60% of the total disk space in both persistent and best-effort modes.

 For example, if the device has a 1 TiB hard drive, the browser will allow an origin to use up to 600 GiB.